yhs666/mc-docs.zh-cn/articles/storage/common/storage-auth-aad-app.md

 {
     AuthenticationProperties properties = new AuthenticationProperties();

-    // Set the scopes, including the scopes that ADAL.NET / MSAL.NET need for the Token cache. string[] additionalBuildInScopes = new string[] { "openid", "offline_access", "profile" };
+    // Set the scopes, including the scopes that ADAL.NET or MSAL.NET need for the Token cache. string[] additionalBuildInScopes = new string[] { "openid", "offline_access", "profile" };
     properties.SetParameter<ICollection<string>>(OpenIdConnectParameterNames.Scope, scopes.Union(additionalBuildInScopes).ToList());

-    // Attempt to set the login_hint so that the logged-in user is not presented with an account selection dialog. string loginHint = HttpContext.User.GetLoginHint();
+    // Attempt to set the login_hint so that the logged-in user is not presented
+    // with an account selection dialog.
+    string loginHint = HttpContext.User.GetLoginHint();
     if (!string.IsNullOrWhiteSpace(loginHint))
     {